amikrop/aiomixcloud/docs/usage.rst

 -----------

 The library's main interface is the :class:`~aiomixcloud.core.Mixcloud` class.
-Import it directly from :mod:`aiomixcloud` and use it as an asynchronous context manager.
+Import it directly from ``aiomixcloud`` and use it as an asynchronous context manager.
 Pass a key (URL part corresponding to a unique API resource) to its :meth:`~aiomixcloud.core.Mixcloud.get` method to fetch information about that :class:`resource <aiomixcloud.models.Resource>`::